Zahid404Mars/Androsafe/README.md

-<h1> Hawk App </h1>
+<h1> Androsafe App </h1>
 <h2> Summary </h2>
-<h3>The Hawk is an intruder alert app that silently takes a picture from the front camera when a wrong PIN is entered and emails the same to a predetermined email id.
+<h3>The Androsafe is an intruder alert app that silently takes a picture from the front camera when a wrong PIN is entered and emails the same to a predetermined email id.
 An email is sent for every alternate incorrect attempt.</h3>
-<p>Demo Video: https://youtu.be/PNhSSaxPVcY </p>

 <h2> Set-Up </h2>
 <h3>This app requires admin privileges.
 Enable the same by checking the box.
 Then enter email where the alert is to be sent</h3>